The phase of the electromagnetic form factor of the pion: Real data analysis

 Compared to the isovector case, we find a vanishing value for the form factor at zero momentum transfer, and a sudden change in sign for the imaginary part due to the $\omega$ resonance at $\sqrt{s} \sim m_\omega$.
 This is also reflected in the phase, that rapidly increases by $\pi$ when crossing the $\omega$ resonance.
 The $\phi$ meson effects are clearly visible but, compared to their $\rho,\omega$ counterparts, suffer from larger uncertainties.
-A distinct feature in this form factor when compared to the isovector one regards its phase, that seems to approach $3\pi$ asymptotically.
-This makes sense from the point of view of the Omnès-like reconstruction, that would be possible for $\ln F_8^{\pi}(s)/s$, and would demand a factor of $s$ in \cref{eq:OmnesSubt}.
-Overall, that would imply a $s^{-1}$ asymptotic behavior, in accordance with pQCD.\footnote{Note that, for the octet form factor, the pQCD behavior is largely unknown, as it would depend on the size of the leading odd Gegenbauer polynomial (odd polynomials reflect assymetries in $u/d$ quark distributions and vanish in the IB limit), which is unknown.
-Still, pQCD would imply $s^{-1}$ behavior modulo $\alpha_s$ corrections} We emphasize that such phase no longer identifies with a scattering phase, but would still relate, upon unitarity, to the $\delta_1^1$ phase and the $P$-wave $\braket{\pi^+\pi^-\pi^0 | \pi^+\pi^-}$ phase-shift.
+A distinct feature in this form factor when compared to the isovector one regards its phase, that seems to approach 2$\pi$ asymptotically.
+This makes perfect sense from the point of view of the Omnès-like reconstruction, that would be possible for $\ln F_8^{\pi}(s)/s$, and would demand a factor of $s$ in front of \cref{eq:OmnesSubt}, as well as with the argument theorem, since the zero at $s=0$ demands an extra factor of $\pi$.
+Overall, that would imply a $s^{-1}$ asymptotic behavior, in accordance with pQCD.\footnote{Note that, for the octet form factor, the pQCD behavior is largely unknown, as it would depend on the size of the leading odd Gegenbauer polynomial (odd polynomials reflect asymmetries in $u/d$ quark distributions and vanish in the IB limit), which is unknown.
+Still, pQCD would imply $s^{-1}$ behavior modulo $\alpha_s$ corrections.} We emphasize that such phase no longer identifies with a scattering phase, but would still relate, upon unitarity, to the $\delta_1^1$ phase and the $P$-wave $\braket{\pi^+\pi^-\pi^0 | \pi^+\pi^-}$ phase-shift.
+Systematic uncertainties are not included in the quoted plots, while their size would be similar to previous cases.

 This completes our discussion on phases.
 In the following, we discuss the information that can be obtained for the radius and higher derivatives of the electromagnetic form factor.